The basics of foil stamping process.

 There are a few different types of foil:

-Pearl Foils achieve the more subtle, almost transparent shine without added colour.
+Pearl Foils achieve the more subtle, almost transparent shine without added color.
 They are commonly used on wedding invitations.

 Holographic Foils are making a holographic or rainbow appearance in the presence of light.